davidlesches/towncrier/README.md

 Notice the pattern.
 Naming conventions are everything.
 Because we are creating notifications when users submit answers, we create a crier class named AnswerCrier.
 This class inherits from Towncrier::Base, and because it is named AnswerCrier, Towncrier will watch for Answer resources being created or updated and will send out the appropriate notifications.

-Notifications can be send on creates, updates, or both, and you can setup multiple notifications each time an answer is submitted.
+Notifications can be sent on creates, updates, or both, and you can setup multiple notifications each time an answer is submitted.

 ```ruby
 class AnswerCrier < Towncrier::Base